AriRainbow/Rise-and-Root/README.md

 Built with **accessibility**, **responsiveness**, and **clarity** in mind, this website invites visitors to explore, get involved, and grow with us.

 ---

+## Project Structure

+- `legacy-v1/` – Original static HTML/CSS version of the Rise & Root Collective site
+  Built for an early coursework project and kept as a stable baseline.

+- (Upcoming) React-based version – This repository will also host the long-term official site built with React, improved accessibility, performance, and scalability.

+  ---

 ## 🔗 Live Site